accanto-systems/ansible-role-kubeadm/README.md

 # Ansible Role - Kubeadm

 Ansible role to install Kubeadm, Kubelet, Kubectl and Kubernetes-cni (with apt).
-Also includes option to install the Kubernetes dashboard.
+Includes option to install the Kubernetes dashboard.

 ## Configure Versions